lsiemens/QBox/Documentation/AndroidUserGuide.md

 solving Schrödinger's equation in two dimensions in real time.
-In this documentation I will assume you are familiar with standard concepts and terminology in quantum mechanics, for a brief introduction to the quantum mechanics used in QBox and for further reading see [Here (Coming soon)].
+In this documentation I will assume you are familiar with standard concepts and terminology in quantum mechanics, for a brief introduction to the quantum mechanics used in QBox and for further reading see [Coming soon].

 ## 1. What is QBox
 As stated above QBox solves Schrödinger's equation in two dimensions.